Ganapati Atharvaśīrṣa: Integration of Tantra

 Having uttered the first letter of the word ', ga, then I utter the nasal sound ' which follows and appears beautifully like the crescent moon.
 This is your form.
 The ga forms the initial letter, the a forms the middle letter and the ' forms the final letter.
 To utter this sound [i.e., '] is to utter all sounds together.

 Gayatri mantra

-The text includes a Gayatri mantra in verse 8, with Ganesha as the source of inspiration for meditation and knowledge, in Nrichad Gayatri poetic meter.
+The text includes a Gayatri mantra in verse 8, with Ganesha as the source of inspiration for meditation and knowledge, in Nichṛd Gāyatrī poetic meter.
 This, states John Grimes, distills the highest human spiritual aspiration.
 The tooth and trunk in the Ganesha-Gayatri mantra, adds Grimes, embodies symbolism for philosophical and spiritual truths, channeling the attention to physical, intellectual and intuitional self-realization.